Fruit curd: Use

-In late 19th- and early 20th-century England, homemade lemon curd was traditionally served with bread or scones at afternoon tea as an alternative to jam, and as a filling for cakes, small pastries, and tarts.
-Contemporary commercially made curds remain a popular spread for bread, scones, toast, waffles, crumpets, pancakes, cheesecake, or muffins.
+In late 19th- and early 20th-century England, homemade lemon curd was traditionally served with bread or scones at afternoon tea as an alternative to jam, and as a filling for cakes, small pastries and tarts.
+Contemporary commercially made curds remain a popular spread for bread, scones, toast, waffles, crumpets, pancakes, cheesecake or muffins.

-Fruit curds can also be used as a flavoring for desserts or yoghurt.
+Fruit curds can be used as a flavoring for desserts or yoghurt.
 Lemon-meringue pie—made with lemon curd and topped with meringue—has been a popular dessert in Britain, Canada, Australia and the US since the 19th century.
-Lemon curd can also have whipped cream folded into it for such uses as filling cream puffs.
+Whipped cream may be folded in for such uses as filling cream puffs.